Constables in the United States: Massachusetts

+Thus, as of 2023, constables (both private and municipal) must, in order to exercise law enforcement powers; obtain a POST-C certification and be employed by a statutorily-designated "law enforcement agency" as a "law enforcement officer."
+Without such prerequisites, a Massachusetts constable would be limited to, per POST-C, the "mere service of papers."

 Michigan

 Upon gaining statehood, constables continued to be appointed at the county level as had been done when Michigan was a territory.
 The constitution of 1850, however, required that each township elect at least one but not more than four constables.
 The constitution of 1908 continued the requirement.
 With few exceptions cities also elected constables by ward.
 In addition to serving the justice courts of their county, "constables have always been peace officers ... in the territory of their constituents," and, being constitutional officers, the legislature was without authority to limit the constables powers as they existed at common law.
 Allor v.
 Wayne County Auditor.
 43 Mich.
 76 (1880).
 However their role was vastly altered upon adoption of the constitution of 1963 when their office was deleted as was the office of justice of the peace.
 They were not named as officers of the new district court.
 And by the end of the 1970s their election was no longer statutorily mandated.
 A Michigan Commission on Law Enforcement Standards (MCOLES) certification became required if they were to perform general peace officer duties.
 As of 2007 there were very few elected city constables and less than 10% of Michigan's 1242 townships continue to elect constables.